-‘Untitled by Unknown’ is a student-curated exhibition that uncovers and debates the mysteries behind some of the works from the extensive School of Art Collection at Aberystwyth University.
+Untitled by Unknown was a student-curated exhibition that engaged – and encouraged engagement – with some of the lesser-known works from the extensive School of Art Collection at Aberystwyth University.

 Gifts and bequests have ensured that the School of Art collection is a legacy to the community and to the nation.
 Although many anonymous objects in our collection are rarely exhibited, they are neither forgotten nor kept out of sight.